n8willis/opentype-shaping-documents/character-tables/character-tables-sinhala.md

 produce a "Reph".

 The zero-width non-joiner (<abbr>ZWNJ</abbr>) is not used in shaping runs of Sinhala text.
-The <abbr>ZWNJ</abbr> is referenced below in various regular expressions and shaping rules, however, because it is used by other Indic scripts.
+The <abbr title="Zero-Width Non Joiner">ZWNJ</abbr> is referenced below in various regular expressions and shaping rules, however, because it is used by other Indic scripts.